Mathematics. Odds and ends

 - Exponentiation and its inverse operations

-- Exponentiation is grammar is explained here: the exponent is in the nominative, the base in the dative, and the result in the accusative.
-Regarding notation, it is written with the exponent as superscript to the left of the base, as we have seen on the previous page.
+- The grammar of exponentiation is explained here: the exponent is in the nominative, the base in the dative, and the result in the accusative.
+Regarding notation, exponentiation is written with the exponent as superscript to the left of the base, as we have seen on the previous page.
 This aligns nicely with the Lemizh plot.

 - Roots are expressed with the same verb as exponentiation, having the index (e.g. 2 for square roots) in the nominative, the radicand in the accusative and the result in the dative.
 They are probably written with the index as subscript to the left.
 In combination with the way division is written, this means that a superscript and a subscript to the left of some value can equivalently be read as an exponent and a root, or as a fractional exponent: ∛8̅² = 82⁄3 is 2